abdelkimo/or-tools/doc_sources/MANUAL/source/manual/metaheuristics/jobshop_lns.rst

 ..  only:: draft

     The Large Neighborhood Search (LNS) meta-heuristic was proposed by Shaw in 1998 [Shaw1998]_.
-    The neighborhood of a solution is defined implicitly by a *destroy* and a *repair* method.
+    The neighborhood of a solution is defined implicitly by a *destroy* and a *repair* methods.
 A destroy method destructs part of the current solution while a repair method rebuilds the destroyed solution.
 Typically, the destroy method contains some randomness such that different parts of the current solution are destroyed and... different parts of the search tree visited!
 This means that the neighborhoods can be seen as *larger* than